jacobvarner/100-days-of-code/r1-log.md

 ### R1D67

 I started my next project which will be a REST API for tracking users and their exercises.
 I set up an mLab database and imported and modified the basic template code from freeCodeCamp.
 I'm looking forward to this project because it seems like something I can come back later and add a nicer frontend.

+### R1D68

+A couple of minutes until I figured out that I was returning an error for every instance, but I did have the User functionality of my exercise tracker working the entire time.
+I can now add users through the User creation form.